If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

-Hermès started out as a saddlery, and yes, you can still buy tack (expensive tack) today.
-This “H” shaped buckle quietly telegraphs to the world that you have excellent taste.
-This reversible belt goes from black to a deep Prussian blue in a flash.
+Hermès started as a saddlery, and yes, you can still buy tack (expensive tack) today.
+This H-shaped buckle quietly telegraphs to the world that you have excellent taste.
+This sporty nylon mesh reversible belt goes from deep blue and black accents to black with deep blue accents in a flash.

 16. Jacquemus Leather Logo Belt

 A few years ago, Jacquemus sent their fashion show invites in a teeny bag instead of the classic envelope.
 Recipients were so taken by the bags that they wore them.
 By accident and whimsy, a trend was born.
 His thin belt is so thin it almost blends into your pants.
 Then there’s that silvery gleaming logo that lets everyone know what’s wrapped around your waist.

 What could someone write about Demna (he dropped Gvaslia recently) that hasn’t been written before?
 His eerily prescient designs repeatedly influence all levels of fashion.
 This narrow leather belt has the brand’s interlocking, oversized B’s forming the buckle.

 Versace’s Medusa head first debuted in the 1980s.
 Fast forward about 30 years or so, and that golden symbol is still asserting major flex.
 The golden belt buckle is encrusted with rhinestones, just to add to the boldness of the golden buckle.